by Christine Woolstenhulme, QMC QCC CMCS CPC CMRS

 National Correct Coding Initiative (NCCI) Medically Unlikely Edits (MUEs) are used by the Medicare Administrative Contractors (MACs) to reduce improper payments for Part B claims.

-CMS assigns Medically Unlikely Edits (MUE's) for HCPCS/CPT codes, although not every code has an MUE.
+CMS assigns Medically Unlikely Edits (MUEs) for HCPCS/CPT codes, although not every code has an MUE.
 MUE edits are used to limit tests and treatments provided to a Medicare patient for a single date of service or for a single line item on a claim form.
-It is important to understand MUE's are not to be used as utilization guidelines.
-CMS states; "CMS is concerned that providers will incorrectly interpret MUE values as utilization guidelines.
+It is important to understand that MUEs are not to be used as utilization guidelines.
+CMS states, "CMS is concerned that providers will incorrectly interpret MUE values as utilization guidelines.
 MUE values do NOT represent units of service that may be reported without concern about medical review.
-Providers should continue to only report services that are medically reasonable and necessary."
+Providers should continue only to report services that are medically reasonable and necessary."

 What are the MAI indicators?